ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 * otherwise, the recipient will act as a UDP proxy.
-It extracts the "target_host" and "target_port" variables from the URI it has reconstructed from the request headers and establishes a tunnel by directly opening a UDP socket to the requested target.
+It extracts the "target_host" and "target_port" variables from the URI it has reconstructed from the request headers, decodes their percent-encoding, and establishes a tunnel by directly opening a UDP socket to the requested target.

 Unlike TCP, UDP is connectionless.
 The UDP proxy that opens the UDP socket has no way of knowing whether the destination is reachable.
 Therefore, it needs to